Home

 Pages: 1 - 2 - 3 - 4 - 5 - 6

 A golden eagle swooped down from behind the barn, scared me out of my shoes, stole a weasel skin and the board it was nailed to as I was curing it, and flew to a nearby tree.
-I was an eleven year old city boy, and this was my first encounter with ornithology.
+I was an eleven year old city boy living on a farm for the summer, and this was my first encounter with ornithology.
 I won’t say it changed my life (I probably would have been a bird-watcher anyway), but it sure had a major impact.
 Even at age eleven I had been an avid photographer for three years, and ran for my Brownie Target 620 camera.
 By now the eagle was perched on a telephone pole more than a hundred yards away; and my older friend, then fourteen, had his twelve-gauge shotgun aimed at the bird.
 Fortunately for the eagle, my friend missed by a mile.
 All I really got was a picture of sky with a blurry speck flying away.
 But the bug had bitten.
 Bird photography had to be in my future.

 Milton Heiberg